Low-Grade Serous Ovarian Cancer: Your Complete Guide to Diagnosis, Treatment & Hope

 How Low-Grade Serous Ovarian Cancer Develops

 But here’s the thing: not all LGSOC tumors have these mutations.
-Around 40% of LGSOC tumors don’t have any identifiable mutations at all.
-This makes studying LGSOC even more challenging, but also more critical.
-We need to figure out what makes these tumors tick so we can find better ways to treat them.
+Around 40% of LGSOC tumors don’t have identifiable mutations.
+This makes studying LGSOC even more challenging and critical.
+We must determine what makes these tumors tick to find better treatment methods.

 Low-Grade Serous Ovarian Cancer Symptoms